 Classes are taught by LaoMa with assitance from his senior students Violet Anderson, Garry Williams, Dorothy Wright and Bob Ingram.

-Almanzo “Lao Ma” Lamoureux is Senior Teacher Emeritus with the Magic Tortoise Taijiquan School (靈龜太極拳家) in the Triangle area of North Carolina.
+Almanzo “Lao Ma” Lamoureux is the director and founder of Black Bamboo Pavilion.
+He is also a Senior Teacher Emeritus with the Magic Tortoise Taijiquan School (靈龜太極拳家) in the Triangle area of North Carolina.
 He has practiced Chinese arts for over four decades, and was the founder and chief instructor, from 1975, of the Tidewater Tai-Chi Club (and a co-founder of the Tidewater Tai-Chi Center) in Norfolk, Virginia.
 From Oct-Nov 1975, LaoMa made his first visit to China, traveling to various Minority Chinese Regions, and having the grand opportunity of playing taijiquan (太極拳) with groups of ordinary people from Beijing to Xian to Kunming, Xishuangbanna, Changsha and Shanghai.
 He received his M.A. in Asian Studies at Old Dominion University in Norfolk, Virginia in 1980.
 Living and working in Wuhan (武漢), Hubei Province (湖北), China from 1985 to 1988, he was the first and only foreign student at 91 year old Grandmaster Ding, Hong Kuai's (丁鴻奎) Wuchang Snake Hill Pavilion School (Shéshān 蛇山).
 Under Ding "YeYe's" tutelage, LaoMa placed first in weapons competition in Hankou's Hubei Provincial Wushu Tournament in 1987 where he demonstrated guaigun (枴棍, hooked cane).
 In May of 1986 LaoMa made his first pilgrimage to Wudangshan (武當山) in western Hubei Province, the sacred Daoist Mountains of taijiquan's origin.
 He has returned to China often, studying with many teachers and visiting sacred sites.
 LaoMa has served as form and push-hands judge in numerous tournaments sponsored by the U.S. Wushu-Kung Fu Federation, and as chief judge in the U.S.C.K.F.'s United States International Kuoshu Championship Tournaments.
 Through the Magic Tortoise Taijiquan School, LaoMa has taught taijiquan and qigong (氣功) at Duke University's Center for Living and Duke Diet and Fitness Center.
 Since 1994 he has also been the principal internal martial arts instructor at the United Martial Arts Center, Raleigh NC, and the U.S. Tae Kwon Do Institute, Durham NC.

 Violet Anderson, Black Bamboo Pavilion's number one student, has studied with LaoMa for 15 years.
 She teaches Wudangshan Taiji quan, Liuhebafaquan and several weapons forms.
 She also plays push hands and practices the three of the Tangquan hard style forms taught in the school.
 Violet has taught a wide variety forms under LaoMa for the majority of her years of study.